EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/docs/raspberry_pi_setup.md

-# Rasperry pi 4 setup
+# Raspberry pi 4 setup

-We will now set the rasperry pi 4 to run a node that listens for twist commands(velocity information) and in-turn send them to the robot. this node will wait for commands from other nodes.
+We will now set the raspberry pi 4 to run a node that listens for twist commands(velocity information) and in-turn send them to the robot. this node will wait for commands from other nodes.

 **another computer besides the pi4 is needed for the setup.**